Veterans Day in Bend, Oregon

 https://covo-us.org/veterans-day-parade/

-Many local businesses offer specials to thank veterans and active military on Veterans Day.
-Here are a few options to keep in mind:
+Many local businesses offer specials to thank veterans and active-duty service members on Veterans Day.
+Here are solid, up-to-date options:

 • Starbucks